Sydney Cople Ph.D.

 I then went on to obtain a master’s degree in clinical mental health counseling from the University of Northern Colorado, in which I was able to receive comprehensive training in providing treatment for a wide variety of mental health concerns.
 By becoming a therapist—and with my background in research—I’ve been able to bring evidence-based approaches straight to those who can benefit from them.

 My clients are able to benefit from my up-to-date mental health knowledge and diverse counseling experiences.
-In the past, I have had training and direct experiences working with crisis intervention, adolescents and adults involved in the court system, conducting group and family therapy, and providing trauma informed treatments.
+In the past, I have had training and direct experiences working with crisis intervention, adolescents and adults involved in the court system, conducting group and family therapy, and providing trauma-informed treatments.
 During my doctoral program, I also worked in a community counseling center with adults, children, and college students, as well as in the inpatient unit of the Adams County Jail.
-Further, I have worked in an integrative pediatric care clinic, in pediatric medical inpatient units, and in a pediatric emergency department working with children and families struggling with acute and chronic health conditions.
+Further, I have worked in an integrated pediatric care clinic, in pediatric medical inpatient units, and in a pediatric emergency department working with children and families struggling with acute and chronic health conditions.
 All of this has given me a broad range of experience with mental health concerns including trauma, grief, stress/anxiety, depression, suicidality, and self-harm.

 Who I Work With